 Putting it simply, there are two significant differences: the weather and the language.
 French is one of Canada’s national languages (English is the other).
-Living in Quebec means most of your neighbours will be totally bilingual.
+Living in Quebec means most of your neighbors will be totally bilingual.
 And the language really is used interchangeably.
 The good news is it’s rare to come across someone who doesn’t speak English.

 There is also no denying that Quebec is slightly colder.
 In winter, it can drop as low as -30 in Montreal, whereas Toronto generally averages around -20.
 Either way, you’ll need a proper coat.

-Ontario really feels Canadian edging slightly closer to American culture.
-Quebec perhaps thanks to its French heritage definitely sits closer to the European side.
+Ontario really feels Canadian-edging-slightly-closer-to-American culture.
+Quebec, perhaps thanks to its French heritage, definitely sits closer to the European side.
 It has a somewhat richer history, and you’ll find more old buildings in Montreal, and Quebec City even has its own Chateau.